ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 #### [Service Server List](#service-server-list)

-**NOTE**: These services are messages to operate OpenMANIPULATOR-X or to change the status of the Dynamixels of OpenMANIPULATOR.
+**NOTE**: These services are messages to operate OpenMANIPULATOR-X or to change the status of the DYNAMIXEL of OpenMANIPULATOR.
 {: .notice--info}